eCSE-MITgcm-ARCHER2/AmundIce/README.md

 The build for the eCSE project is at: export MY_PETSC_DIR=/work/n02/shared/mjmn02/AmundIce/TPSL/GNU For associated scripts, see the ecse-scripts directory in this repository

+## OpenAD
+HowToInstall.md gives guidance including on use of the containerised OpenAD.
+Thhe definition of the containier is held in test.def.